luis-prates/binance-scalping-bot/README.md

 # Binance Scalping Bot

-A high-performance cryptocurrency scalping bot built in Rust for Binance.
+A not-so-high-performance cryptocurrency scalping bot built in Rust for Binance.
 This bot implements multiple technical analysis indicators and risk management strategies to execute profitable short-term trades.

 ## Features